confluentinc/demo-scene/ansible-tower/README.md

 - An AWS Subnet, preferably in us-west-2

 ## Usage
 Fork this repo.
-Your fork will serve as a Repo Containing your infrastructure as code.
+Your fork will serve as a repo containing your Infrastructure-as-Code.

 Set the `REPO_URL` environment variable and clone your fork.
 Use HTTPS (not SSH) because Tower uses this url
 ```